-Non-Executive Directors receive fees agreed on an annual basis by the Board, within total Non-Executive remuneration limits voted upon by shareholders at Annual General Meetings (when required).
+Non-Executive Directors receive fees agreed on an annual basis by the Board, within total non-executive remuneration limits voted upon by shareholders at General Meetings of security holders (when required).

 Equity based remuneration

 The Company's equity based remuneration scheme does not specifically preclude participants from entering into transactions which limit the economic risk of participating in equity-based schemes and as such the Company is not compliant with Recommendation 8.3 of the Corporate Governance Council.
 It is noted that the Corporations Act prohibits key management personnel of an ASX listed company of entering into arrangements that that have the effect of limiting their exposure to risk relating to an element of their remuneration that is unvested.